ruggeri/tech-notes/algos/concurrency/lock-free-algos.md

 free.
 Else we could introduce/implement locking via "lock free" primitives without noticing it.

-# Disadvantages of Locks/Mutual Exclusion
+# Pros/Cons of Locks/Mutual Exclusion

 - Contention: when someone has the lock, other people can't do anything when that thread goes to sleep.
 That's kind of annoying, because the